Request arrives

 A client, team member, or leader asks for a repeated piece of work.

 This diagram shows the minimum path for a bounded AI-supported workflow.
-The system starts with a real trigger, uses trusted source material, creates a reviewable output, and records what happened.
+The system starts with a real trigger, finds trusted source material, creates a reviewable output, and records what happened.

 A client, team member, or leader asks for a repeated piece of work.